 Also included on this page is information and resources, child support calculators, guidelines, forms and instructions, child support laws, and how to change an existing support order.

-This website is dedicated to the Pro-Se Floridian.
 The information contained here is for informational purposes only.
-We are proud of the time and effort we make in verifying and providing the most current information and forms for you to use.
+We have invested time and effort in verifying and providing the most current information and forms for you to use.

 Florida child support guidelines also provides that child support should continue until the age of 18 or beyond the age of 18 if...